Our iRobot Roomba reviews dive into the world of robot vacuums and help to break down the differences and performance capabilities in each model.

 Roomba Virtual Wall Barriers

 Virtual wall barriers are small devices that emit a solid infrared light.
-While you won’t be able to see the light across a room, your iRobot Roomba will, and it helps to prevent them from accessing areas they shouldn’t or rooms you don’t want it to go into.
+While you won’t be able to see the light across a room, your iRobot Roomba will.
+This will help to prevent them from accessing areas they shouldn’t or rooms you don’t want it to go into.

 This barrier is battery-powered and has an “auto” mode so it only uses battery power when it detects that the Roomba is nearby.

 More advanced Roombas feature the more advanced dual mode barrier.
 These barriers can serve two basic functions.